The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Nursing homes and staff are responsible for caring for all residents, including finding ways to prevent nursing home injuries.
 While some injuries are accidental, proper patient safety protocols can stop them.

-If you or a loved one have suffered an injury while at a nursing home, you’re not alone.
-Whether it was a minor or serious injury, the Nursing Home Law Center is here to help you hold the party accountable.
-We understand what common injuries are in nursing homes and how to protect the rights of injured residents during their stay.
-Don’t let nursing home negligence get brushed under the rug.
+If you or a loved one has suffered an injury while at a nursing home, you’re not alone.
+Whether it was a minor or serious injury, our nursing home abuse attorneys are here to help you hold the party accountable.

-Contact us today for a free consultation by filling out our online form or calling (800)-926-7565.
+Contact us today for a free case review by filling out our online form or calling (800)-926-7565.